adelpro/benyahia-openAI/README.md

 ## Usage

-to ccess the API endpoints you have two choices
+To access the API endpoints you have two choices:

 ### Text

-to generate a text, send a post request to this endpoint (localhost:3500/openai/text) with a body in json format that contain two options:
+To generate a text, send a post request to this endpoint (localhost:3500/openai/text) with a body in json format that contain two options:

 **model** :
 Contain the model to use, you have 3 model